fluxninja/aperture/docs/content/reference/aperturectl/install/controller/controller.md

       --kube-config string   Path to the Kubernetes cluster config.
 Defaults to '~/.kube/config' --namespace string     Namespace in which the component will be installed.
-Defaults to component name --values-file string   Values YAML file containing parameters to customize the installation --version string       Version of the Aperture to uninstall.
-Defaults to latest (default "latest")
+Defaults to component name --values-file string   Values YAML file containing parameters to customize the installation --version string       Version of the Aperture (default "latest")
 ```

 ### SEE ALSO